 Beyond rubber bands, I hope that all sellers will heed this advice and some of SAM’s words around what to look out for when you respond to these complaints.

 The process may appear unfair or slanted against you, but you’ll still need a quality approach and significant research into your own account to reply with facts, specifics, and details to get that listing or account back.

 If you have some knowledge from past experience in these areas, use those resources.
 If not, take a moment to examine why you may have received one of these notifications.
 Don’t jump in and message back right away thinking the speed of your response will help.

 In all likelihood, that haste will create waste, and lose you revenue if it ends up lengthening the time your products, or your account, are offline.

-This post was written by Chris McCabe, a former Amazonian and founder of ecommerceChris.com.
+This post was by Chris McCabe, a former Investigation Specialist for Amazon’s Seller Performance team and founder of ecommerceChris.com.
 For Amazon sellers, having their listings blocked or account suspended means losing time and money trying to get back in business. ecommerceChris shows sellers how to keep their accounts healthy, or, if the worst should happen, how to get their account back from a suspension.